pelican-eggs/eggs/game_eggs/steamcmd_servers/satisfactory/README.md

 [S_API] SteamAPI_Init(): Loaded '/home/container/.steam/sdk64/steamclient.so' OK.
 (First tried local 'steamclient.so')
 LogSteamShared: Warning: Steam Dedicated Server API failed to initialize.
 ```
-^The local file of 'steamclient.so' was attempted to be loaded, but could not because it is not present, causing the warning message.
-However, the backup `/home/container/.steam/sdk64/steamclient.so` is loaded successfully (this is the correct behavior according to the [Wiki](https://satisfactory.fandom.com/wiki/Dedicated_servers#SteamAPI_Init.28.29:_Sys_LoadModule_filed_to_load:_.2Fpath.2Fto.2F.steam.2Fsdk64.2Fsteamclient.so)).^
+The local file of 'steamclient.so' was attempted to be loaded, but could not because it is not present, causing the warning message.
+However, the backup `/home/container/.steam/sdk64/steamclient.so` is loaded successfully (this is the correct behavior according to the [Wiki](https://satisfactory.fandom.com/wiki/Dedicated_servers#SteamAPI_Init.28.29:_Sys_LoadModule_filed_to_load:_.2Fpath.2Fto.2F.steam.2Fsdk64.2Fsteamclient.so)).

 ```log
 Warning: failed to init SDL thread priority manager: SDL not found
 ```

-^This is a common error with Steam related software on Linux, but can safely be ignored.^
+This is a common error with Steam related software on Linux, but can safely be ignored.

 ```log
 ...Error: Couldn't find file for package...